osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

     "relations": [
         // An example of a relation
         {
             // REQUIRED.
-The positive integer ID of the relation.
+The positive relation ID of the way.
+The main OSM API
+            // has a maximum relation ID well under 2^31 but software MAY want
+            // to use a representation that supports IDs >2^31.
+Some software
+            // uses high IDs (>2^32) when making one OSM file from multiple
+            // sources.
             "id": 1,

             // The next attributes are the same for nodes, ways, and relations